 - Off: No bitrate reduction. - Low: No visible quality degradation in most scenes.
-This is the default option and it can be used in all types of scenes to reduce the bitrate. - Medium: Visible effects in some scenes through less noise and a slightly lower level of detail in regions of lower interest, for example where there's no movement. - High: Visible effects in some scenes through less noise and a lower level of detail in regions of lower interest, for example where there's no movement.
-We recommend this level for cloud-connected devices and devices that use local storage. - Higher: Visible effects in some scenes through less noise and a lower level of detail in regions of lower interest, for example where there's no movement. - Extreme: Visible effects in most scenes.
+This is the default option and it can be used in all types of scenes to reduce the bitrate. - Medium: Visible effects in some scenes through less noise and a slightly lower level of detail in regions of lower interest, for example, where there's no movement. - High: Visible effects in some scenes through less noise and a lower level of detail in regions of lower interest, for example, where there's no movement.
+We recommend this level for cloud-connected devices and devices that use local storage. - Higher: Visible effects in some scenes through less noise and a lower level of detail in regions of lower interest, for example, where there's no movement. - Extreme: Visible effects in most scenes.
 The bitrate is optimized for smallest possible storage.

-Optimize for storage: Optimize settings for storing the stream by minimizing the bitrate while maintaining quality.
-The optimization is not applied to the stream shown in the web client.
+Optimize for storage: Turn on to minimize the bitrate while maintaining quality.
+The optimization does not apply to the stream shown in the web client.
 Turning on Optimize for storage also turns on Dynamic GOP.